Row rect Shape Decorative svg added to top

 Louisiana Sportfish Analysis

-SPECKLED TROUT & STATUS – THE ANSWER
+SPECKLED TROUT & REDFISH STATUS

 A brief history of Spotted Seatrout management in Louisiana.
 In 1984 the possession limit was reduced to a daily limit and a saltwater fishing license was required, a 12” recreational and 14” commercial minimum size limit went into effect in 1987, and in 1988 the recreational limit was reduced to 25.